 Learn more about United Way's staff leadership and board of directors.

 - How is United Way of Greater Milwaukee & Waukesha County connected to United Way Worldwide?

 United Way Worldwide is a global service organization that provides services and support to nearly 1,800 local, independent United Ways across the world.
 United Way of Greater Milwaukee & Waukesha County has its own 501(c)(3) certification, is independently governed by a local board of directors and pays dues to United Way Worldwide.
 Money raised in our four-county region stays here, supporting local programs and helping local people.

 - Is United Way efficient with the money it raises?

 United Way of Greater Milwaukee & Waukesha County has been recognized nationally and locally for our high rate of efficiency, and has received a four-star rating by Charity Navigator – its highest ranking.

 We ensure that the most donor dollars are at work in our community, solving problems and helping people.

 In addition, thousands of volunteers give generously of their time and talents to United Way each year, allowing us to minimize costs and keep administrative and fundraising expenses low.

 Yes, United Way reflects all the people who live and work in our community.
 From volunteers and donors, to staff and the people we help, United Way embraces and celebrates the diversity of our community, which makes us stronger as an organization and drives positive change in our community.

-- How does a donor qualify to receive United Way's Community Impact Coupons?
+- How does a donor qualify to receive United Way's Impact Coupon book?